 IAM solves four core enterprise security challenges, which are as follows:

-- Applications and users outside the perimeter: Devices have gone mobile and applications have moved to clouds.
-With an increase in the trend of BYOD, perimeter-based technologies such as firewalls and VPNs aren’t really sufficient to secure the data.
+- Applications and users outside the perimeter: Devices have gone mobile, and applications have moved to the cloud.
+With an increase in the trend of BYOD, perimeter-based technologies such as firewalls and VPNs aren’t sufficient to secure the data.

-- Password reliance: Compromised credentials are becoming the top reason for causes of breach every year as per the Verizon-Data-Breach-Investigation-Report.
-What is needed is some strong security protocol in the form of IAM like the multi-factor authentication (MAF) and federated single sign-on (SSO) to reduce that risk.
+- Password reliance: Compromised credentials are becoming the top reason for causes of breaches every year as per the Verizon-Data-Breach-Investigation-Report.
+What is needed is some robust security protocol in the form of IAM like multi-factor authentication (MAF) and federated single sign-on (SSO) to reduce that risk.

-- Data not being stored in fit-for-purpose directories: The technologies needed to store consumer identities are not designed for modern standards and regulations and thus a massive update with respect to security is required so that there is no breach taking place.
-Here, identity security comes into the picture with sensitive data being secured by end-to-end encryption at capture, transit, storage, backup and replication and so on.
+- Data not being stored in fit-for-purpose directories: The technologies needed to store consumer identities are not designed for modern standards and regulations.
+Thus, a massive update concerning security is required so that there is no breach.
+Here, identity security comes into the picture with sensitive data being secured by end-to-end encryption at capture, transit, storage, backup, replication, and so on.

-- Partner identity management with a focus on deprovisioning: Many IT companies need to house and manage partner identities and store IDs and passwords for each of the partner employee.
-But what happens when the partner terminates the contract and leaves and if he goes to a potential competitor, then what about the IDs and passwords?
+- Partner identity management with a focus on de-provisioning: Many IT companies need to house and manage partner identities and store IDs and passwords for each of the partner employees.
+But what happens when the partner terminates the contract and leaves, and if he goes to a potential competitor, then what about the IDs and passwords?
 Then the company needs to invest in resurrecting the outdated technology as this poses a high-security risk and a lot of overhead.
-Here IAM plays an important role providing new users with access and removing the access when they depart commonly referred to as provisioning and deprovisioning.
+Here Identity Management plays a vital role in providing new users access and removing the entrance when they depart commonly referred to as provisioning and de-provisioning.

-Identity and Access Management (IAM) is designed specifically for the enterprise security challenges and by implementing it an organization can improve productivity and security and rapidly connect apps while lowering the administrative overheads.
+Identity and Access Management (IAM) is explicitly designed for enterprise security challenges.
+Implementing it can improve productivity and security and rapidly connect apps while lowering administrative overheads.
 Enterprises looking for more control may want to manage things themselves, but they must work in tandem with cloud service providers to have better data security.
-Thus, with the implementation of IAM solutions, organizations can be empowered to rapidly connect new applications and give access to the right people seamlessly and securely.
+With the implementation of IAM solutions, organizations can be empowered to rapidly connect new applications and give them access to the right people seamlessly and securely.